-$\bullet$ each side of the broken line and each triangle of the 2-cycle either are disjoint or intersect at their common interior point;

-$\bullet$ each two triangles (or sides) of one of them and each side (or triangle) of the other have no common point.
+\footnote{It is here that we use a specific triangulation of $K_4\times K_4$.
+Thus the point $A_{11}$ is not interchangeable with other $A_{jp}$.
+So we have to consider a tetrahedron instead of a (hyper)plane as in Theorems \ref{rlt-cgslin}, \ref{0-ne4} and \ref{0-ne4pr}.
+Analogous remark applies for the proof of \ref{p:k4k4}.b below. }

+Lemma \ref{0-even3} is an analogue of Lemma \ref{0-eveng}.
+Unlike those lemmas, Lemma \ref{0-even3} is stated in the `qualitative' not `quantitative' way because we do not prove the `quantitative' version of \ref{p:k4k4}.b, and because the `quantitative' way requires general position assumption (see definition in \S\ref{s:par3}).

+The following analogue of Lemma \ref{0-eveng} is implied by its obvious particular case when $\gamma$ is just one closed polygonal line.
+(An accurate proof is analogous to accurate proof of Lemma \ref{0-eveng} in \S\ref{s:par3}.)

-\begin{lemma}[Parity Lemma] Assume that a broken line and the body of a 2-cycle in 3-space intersect at a unique point, which is their common vertex, and a plane sufficiently close to this point intersects the broken line and the 2-cycle by two points and by a broken line, respectively.
-Then the two points intersect the broken line by an even number of points. \end{lemma}
+{\it Let $\Delta$ be a triangle and $\gamma$ the union of a finite number of closed polygonal lines (not necessarily disjoint) in the plane.
+Assume that $\Delta$ and $\gamma$ intersect at a unique point, which is their common vertex, and which is contained in the interior of a small polygon.
+Suppose that the outline of the polygon intersects $\Delta$ and $\gamma$ by a polygonal line $\delta$ and by a finite collection of points, respectively.
+Then the number of intersection points of $\delta$ and $\gamma$ is even.}